Department of Kinesiology

 Students seeking the B.S. degree in Kinesiology with a concentration in Physical Education must fulfill University Core Curriculum requirements in the same manner as other students.
 The courses listed below satisfy both degree requirements and Core Curriculum requirements.
 If courses are taken to satisfy both degree requirements and Core Curriculum requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for this degree.

-STA 1053 or MAT 1023 should be used to satisfy the core requirement in Mathematics.
-BIO 1233 should be used to satisfy one of the core requirements in Life and Physical Sciences.
-SOC 1013 is recommended to satisfy the core requirement in Social and Behavioral Sciences.
+MAT 1023 College Algebra with Applications should be used to satisfy the core requirement in Mathematics.
+MAT 1073 Algebra for Scientists and Engineers may be taken in place of MAT 1023 College Algebra with Applications to meet the core and degree requirements.
+BIO 1233 Contemporary Biology I and NDT 2043 Introduction to Nutritional Sciences should be used to satisfy the core requirements in Life and Physical Sciences.
+KIN 2123 Exercise as Medicine should be taken to satisfy the core requirement in Social and Behavioral Sciences.
+COM 2113 Public Speaking should be taken to satisfy the core requirement in the Component Area Option.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements above.

-Students pursuing the B.S. degree in Kinesiology must successfully complete each of the following Gateway Courses with a grade of “C-” or better in no more than two attempts.
-A student who is unable to successfully complete these courses within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change his or her major.
+Students pursuing the B.S. degree in Kinesiology must successfully complete the following Gateway Course with a grade of “C-” or better in no more than two attempts.
+A student who is unable to successfully complete this course within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change their major.

 KIN 2303Foundations of Kinesiology